All Episodes

 The fact is that my newsletter strongly praised the budget when he brought it out.

-I will defend, and I would be glad to answer any Democrat who attempts to distort what I said.
+And the budget vote is one that I'm happy to say I would have voted for, I will defend, and I would be glad to answer any Democrat who attempts to distort what I said.

-Those words were inaccurate and unfortunate, and I'm prepared to stand up and when I make a mistake, and I'm going to on occasion, I want to stand up and share with the American people that was a mistake.
+When I make a mistake, and I'm going to on occasion, I'm going to stand up and share with the American people that was a mistake.

-Okay, so um he called Ryan Ryan accepted the apology.
+Ryan accepted the apology.

-Now I'm trying to figure out what I got wrong.
+Now, I'm trying to figure out what I got wrong.

-Newt wrote, quote, personal responsibility extends to the purchase of health insurance.
+In June of 2007, op-ed in the Des Moines Register, Newt wrote, quote, personal responsibility extends to the purchase of health insurance.

-Citizens should not be able to cheat their neighbors by not buying insurance, particularly when they can afford it and expect others to pay for their care when they need it.
+Citizens should not be able to cheat their neighbors by not buying insurance, particularly when they can afford it, and expect others to pay for their care when they need it.

-An individual mandate, he added, should be applied when the larger health care system has been fundamentally changed.
+An individual mandate, he added, should be applied when the larger healthcare system has been fundamentally changed.

 You know, the people probably don't remember this, but I have to tell you, back in the 1980s, I was laboring away in Kansas City.